mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 From above:

 - Create a params object.
-In it, we have `Bucket` which is the name of the bucket to delete from, `Delete` which encompases `Objects`, the array to which keys of objects to be deleted will be populated in.
+In it, we have `Bucket` which is the name of the bucket to delete from, `Delete` which encompasses `Objects`, the array to which keys of objects to be deleted will be populated in.

-- Loop through the `objectKeys` passed populating the `Objects` array of the `Delete` key in `params` object.
+- Loop through the `objectKeys` passed populating the `Objects` array of the `Delete` key in the `params` object.

 - Promisify the `deleteObjects()` function from s3.